4d/docs/docs/REST/authUsers.md

 :::note

-In Qodly Studio in 4D, the mode can be set using the [**Force login** option](../webServer/qodly-studio.md#force-login) in the Privileges panel.
+In Qodly Studio for 4D, the mode can be set using the [**Force login** option](../webServer/qodly-studio.md#force-login) in the Privileges panel.

 :::

 ### Default mode

-In the default mode, any REST request is processed in a web session that automatically consumes a license (the web user session is created if it does not already exist).
+In the default mode, any REST request is processed in a web user session that automatically consumes a license (the web user session is created if it does not already exist).
 You can use this simple mode if you don't need to control how many licenses are retained on the server.
 When the default mode is enabled, you can authenticate users through the `On REST Authentication` database method (see below).